koukibadr/Bottom-Picker/README.md

   ///indicate whether the close icon will be rendred or not
   /// by default `displayCloseIcon = true`
   final bool displayCloseIcon;

-  ///Permits to not call `Navigator.pop(context)` when clicking on the close button only if [onClose] is not null.
-  ///If [onClose] is null, the close button will always call pop.
-  ///By default `popOnClose = true` final bool popOnClose;

   ///the close icon color
   ///by default `closeIconColor = Colors.black`